The US Humanitarian Border Emergency, Part Three

 One of the most important US legal decisions on the treatment of undocumented immigrant children came in 1997, in the form of an agreement known as the Flores Settlement.
 Resulting from a Supreme Court ruling and subsequent negotiations to resolve a case that had been litigated for 12 years, the settlement sets strict limits on how long undocumented migrant children may be detained, and under what conditions.

 Key provisions of the settlement agreement dictate that children may not be held for long periods in Border Patrol, ICE, or any other jail-like detention facilities.
 Generally, judges have acted on this provision by imposing a 20-day limit on child detentions in such locations.
 After that time, children are to be placed in the care of a parent, other adult relative, appointed guardian, or licensed child-care facility.

 In 2014, the Obama Administration sought to increase the long-term detention of undocumented immigrant families.
 The action was intended to slow a rising trend of Central American families fleeing to the US from their violence-afflicted home countries.
-However, US Federal District Court Judge Dolly Gee ruled in 2015 that the Flores Settlement applied to all children, even those in the company of their families.
+However, US District Court Judge Dolly Gee ruled in 2015 that the Flores Settlement applied to all children, even those in the company of their families.

 The Judge Gee ruling essentially forced the Obama Administration to either release families from detention or start separating parents and children.
 At Obama’s direction, enforcement agencies adopted a policy of releasing families, pending later court hearings to determine the families’ immigration status.

 It is important to note that in the US, being released from a detention facility does not necessarily mean being set free.
 A variety of methods, from the use of monitoring devices to assigning lawyers or case workers, can be employed to ensure compliance with future court dates.
 For example, many of those detained in the recent Mississippi ICE raids have now been released with ankle monitors.